agamm/dependency-list/README.md

 });
 ```

-This function takes an array of `packages` by name, calling `callback(err, results)`
+This function takes an object of `packages` by name, calling `callback(err, results)`
-when complete, supplying you with an index formatted like so:
+when complete, supplying you with an object formatted like so:

 ```
 {
     "express": ["5.0.0-alpha.1"],
+    "bluebird": ["2.9.2"],
     "accepts": ["~1.1.2"],
     "content-disposition": ["0.5.0"],
     "cookie-signature": ["1.0.5"],